Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Mathematical Framework of Optimization Stability

 \subsection{Stage 4: Numerical Robustness and Rank Preservation}

-Finally, we address the practical stability under floating-point noise. \begin{proposition}[Robustness and Rank Anchor] Smart Embedding v2 is robust against numerical perturbations, preventing rank collapse and enabling manifold expansion. \end{proposition} \begin{proof} \textbf{1.
+Finally, I address the practical stability under floating-point noise. \begin{proposition}[Robustness and Rank Anchor] While numerical noise or SGD perturbations may create a ``superpattern'' (violating strict zeros), \textbf{Theorem 2.9} \citep{RPTP_paper} establishes the existence of a rank-preserving matrix within this perturbed space.
+In the context of deep learning dynamics, I propose that this topological property acts as a structural ``Rank Anchor.''
+While not an absolute deterministic guarantee against all numerical degradation, it provides a rigorous geometric bias that strongly pulls the optimization trajectory away from rank collapse, preserving the high effective rank observed in my experiments. \end{proposition} \begin{proof} \textbf{1.
 Open Property (Stability):} By \textbf{Theorem 2.7} \citep{RPTP_paper}, RPTP is an \textit{open property}.
 This guarantees that the "healthy" optimization landscape is stable within an $\epsilon$-neighborhood.
 Small perturbations from SGD or numerical noise do not destroy the transversality.

 \textbf{2.
-Rank Preservation (SVD Paradox):} Numerical noise may create a "superpattern" (violating strict zeros).
-However, \textbf{Theorem 2.9} \citep{RPTP_paper} guarantees that for any superpattern, there exists a matrix $\tilde{A}$ in the vicinity that retains the original rank of the RPTP matrix.
-In the context of the \textbf{Wide} architecture, this property ensures that as we increase the dimension $d$, the effective rank scales linearly with $d$ rather than collapsing due to correlation, as seen in dense matrices.
-The RPTP structure acts as a \textbf{"Rank Anchor,"} ensuring that the model's high effective rank (observed in our experiments as the SVD Paradox) is mathematically preserved against numerical degradation.
-To connect to deep learning optimization, note that transversality implies that gradient flows avoid singular points, preventing rank collapse during training as perturbations (e.g., SGD steps) remain in non-singular neighborhoods. \end{proof}
+Rank Preservation (SVD Paradox):} Numerical noise may create a superpattern.
+However, Theorem 2.9 establishes the existence of a rank-preserving matrix within this perturbed space.
+The RPTP structure acts as a structural Rank Anchor, providing a rigorous geometric bias that strongly pulls the optimization trajectory away from rank collapse. \end{proof}